Understanding Federal Loans

 • Use of Master Promissory Note

-• The Seriousness and importance of the student’s repayment obligation
+• The seriousness and importance of the student’s repayment obligation

 • Terms and conditions for forgiveness or cancellation